 Your doctor might recommend an “integrated PET-CT scan.”
 This combines images from a PET scan and a CT scan.
 The machine does both scans at once.
 Your doctor learns more from the 2 scans together than from either test alone.
 Learn more about what to expect with an integrated PET-CT scan.

 Who does my CT scan?

 A CT scan is performed at the radiology or radiation oncology department of a hospital or at an outpatient imaging center.
 It is performed by a radiologic technologist and interpreted by a radiologist.

 Getting ready for a CT scan

 When you schedule your CT scan, you will get detailed instructions about how to prepare.
-You may be told to drink nothing but clear liquids starting at midnight the night before your appointment and not to eat or drink anything for at least four hours before your scan begins.
+You may be told to drink nothing but clear liquids starting at midnight the night before your appointment.
+You may also be asked not to eat or drink anything for at least 4 hours before your scan begins.
 However, talk with your health care team about restrictions on eating and drinking because they may not be necessary for scans of some parts of the body.

 Women should tell their doctors if they are breastfeeding or if there is any chance they are pregnant because a CT scan could put the baby at risk.
 Also be sure to mention any other medical conditions you may have.